Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 Birth control pills won’t decrease appetite or improve a woman’s metabolism.
 However, some birth control options can prevent water retention and also act as a diuretic, which can give women who would otherwise retain water a slimmer appearance.

-The birth control pill Yasmin is the only pill that has this effect.
+The birth control pill Yasmin is the only birth control pill that has this effect.
 It is not marketed as a weight loss pill, and women can only expect to lose maybe a pound or two in excess water.
 As always, making smarter diet choices and exercising are the only ways to prevent weight gain or promote weight loss.

 If you’re curious about hormonal birth control pills that do not cause water retention, it’s important to speak to your doctor to explore your contraceptive options.